-Ever since I have been to Amsterdam numerous of times and have grown to appreciate it more and more with each passing year.
+Ever since then I have been to Amsterdam numerous times and have grown to appreciate it more and more with each passing year.

 The fact that our preferred airline is KLM, Amsterdam Schiphol Airport has become the most visited airport by my entire family.
-Not surprisingly, it is also my favorite.
+Not surprisingly, it is also my favourite.

 The Netherlands is a small enough country with charming people who prefer to ride bicycles over cars.
 If news articles are to be believed, they are working towards removing all diesel and petrol cars over the next decade.
 How revolutionary is that!

-Simply put, the Dutch mind their own business and go about their life in a friendly non-intrusive manner.
+Simply put, the Dutch mind their own business and go about their lives in a friendly non-intrusive manner.
 They enjoy their work and never forget to appreciate the good things in life.

-The city has been through tremendous change over the years but some factors have remained the same; Coffee Shops that serve hash cookies, the openness of the infamous Red Light District, being a cultural center with great excursions including museums, canals, bike rides, food, drink, and shopping.
-What makes Amsterdam and its people special is that they are liberal in their thinking, and believe in human goodness and that is why it has become such a melting pot of cultures from around the world.
+The city has been through tremendous change over the years, but some factors have remained the same; Coffee Shops that serve hash cookies, the openness of the infamous Red Light District, is a cultural centre with great excursions including museums, canals, bike rides, food, drink, and shopping.
+What makes Amsterdam and its people special is that they are liberal in their thinking and believe in human goodness and that is why it has become such a melting pot of cultures from around the world.

 What can you expect when in Amsterdam?

 There’s so much to see and do in Amsterdam that you need at least a few days to admire it in its totality.
-It’s small and you can walk it through, but in order to really appreciate whatever it has to offer, you have to explore Amsterdam at a slow pace.
+It’s small, and you can walk it through, but to really appreciate whatever it has to offer, you have to explore Amsterdam at a slow pace.

-I plan to skip the obvious; the butterflies in the stomach when one enters a coffee-shop for the first time and the giggles thereafter, or the numerous artists who at some point of time have made Netherlands their home and now their works are displayed in museums spread across the city.
+I plan to skip the obvious; the butterflies in the stomach when one enters a coffee-shop for the first time and the giggles after that, or the numerous artists who at some point of time have made the Netherlands their home and now their works are displayed in museums spread across the city.

 Location!
 Location!
 Location!

-The primary reason for my business to Amsterdam has been its location.
-The city is well connected not to the rest of the Netherlands, but is 2-4 hours away (by train) from Belgium, Germany, and France.
-This makes it an even more popular destination and you can expect a huge crowds no matter the time of the year.
+The primary reason for my business in Amsterdam has been its location.
+The city is well connected not to the rest of the Netherlands but is 2-4 hours away (by train) from Belgium, Germany, and France.
+This makes it an even more popular destination, and you can expect huge crowds no matter the time of the year.
 Amsterdam Schiphol is equally central to Europe with flight connections across the world.
-KLM being a major player in the airline industry, Amsterdam has become quite a travelers hub.
+KLM being a significant player in the airline industry, Amsterdam has become quite a travellers hub.

 Chu Chu! – Said the Train

-The train system in Holland (although this is just one province, the Netherlands on the whole is often called Holland) is extremely convenient with regular connections and is recommended over any other form of transportation.
-Although, as a traveler, it should be noted that the trip from Schiphol Airport to Amsterdam Central is a hotbed for luggage thieves.
-My parents had the misfortune of getting their briefcase stolen while they boarded the TGV to France and I have come across numerous other travelers facing similar problems.
-The local police is of great help, but general precautions – that you would take in any country – should be practiced to avoid discomfort.
+The train system in Holland (although this is just one province, the Netherlands, on the whole, is often called Holland) is extremely convenient with regular connections and is recommended over any other form of transportation.
+Although, as a traveller, it should be noted that the trip from Schiphol Airport to Amsterdam Central is a hotbed for luggage thieves.
+My parents had the misfortune of getting their briefcase stolen while they boarded the TGV to France and I have come across numerous other travellers facing similar problems.
+The local police are of great help, but general precautions – that you would take in any country – should be practised to avoid discomfort.

 Get a Room!

 Amsterdam caters to everyone.
-It is backpacker’s haven with cheap hostels and hotels round every corner.
-There are apartments you can rent in the vicinity of the city and are a great way to save money specially if there is a group of people traveling together.
+It is backpacker’s haven with cheap hostels and hotels around every corner.
+There are apartments you can rent in the vicinity of the city and are a great way to save money especially if there is a group of people travelling together.

 Point A to Point B – Traveling within the City

 Bike tours – and now Segway – are another popular form of exploring Amsterdam.
-There are a number of good bike tours – The Yellow Bike tour is iconic to the city – that one can take and besides you get to experience the city with the cool wind blowing in your face and simultaneously get some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.
+There are many excellent bike tours – The Yellow Bike tour is iconic to the city – that one can take and besides you get to experience the city with the fresh wind blowing in your face and simultaneously get some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.

 Within the city, besides biking or taking canal boat rides, the tram system is quite extensive, quick, and comfortable.
 The drivers are helpful, so if you know your destination, they are more than willing to assist.
 Since we always prefer to stay near the Central Station, taking a tram to go anywhere in the city is very simple.

 Personally, I have always enjoyed walking in Amsterdam.
-It is small enough that you can cover most of it easily with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes of the city.
-And, lets not forget that there is abundance of retail therapy available in Amsterdam as well and some of the more quirky shops are often found away from the main streets.
+It is small enough that you can cover most of it quickly with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes of the city.
+And, let’s not forget that there is an abundance of retail therapy available in Amsterdam as well and some of the more quirky shops are often found away from the main streets.